IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 dataverse.pid.datacite.mds-api-url
 ++++++++++++++++++++++++++++++++++

-Configure the basic endpoint of the `DataCite MDS API <https://support.datacite.org/reference/overview>`_, used to mint and manage DOIs.
+Configure the base URL of the `DataCite MDS API <https://support.datacite.org/reference/overview>`_, used to mint and manage DOIs.
 Valid values are "https://mds.datacite.org" and "https://mds.test.datacite.org" (see also note below).

-Out of the box, the installer script configures your installation to use a `DataCite MDS Test API base URL <https://support.datacite.org/docs/testing-guide>`_.
+Out of the box, the installer configures your installation to use a DataCite REST Test API base URL (see DataCite's `testing guide <https://support.datacite.org/docs/testing-guide>`_).
 You can delete it like this:

 ``./asadmin delete-jvm-options '-Ddataverse.pid.datacite.mds-api-url=https\://mds.test.datacite.org'``

-Then, to switch to `production DataCite <https://support.datacite.org/docs/mds-api-guide>`__, you can issue the following command:
+Then, to switch to the production DataCite base URL (see the `DataCite MDS API Guide <https://support.datacite.org/docs/mds-api-guide>`_), you can issue the following command:

 ``./asadmin create-jvm-options '-Ddataverse.pid.datacite.mds-api-url=https\://mds.datacite.org'``